Julian-O/PySLOBS/README.md

 This doesn't include chat or getting notifications about donations, subscriptions and followers.
 You will need to look elsewhere for that.

-Typically, it would be accessed from same computer that is running Stream OBS, or from a computer on the same LAN.
+Typically, it would be accessed from same computer that is running Streamlabs OBS, or from a computer on the same LAN.

 The API is based on [WebSockets](https://en.wikipedia.org/wiki/WebSocket) so it can be accessed from a browser in JavaScript.
 (Apparently, it can also be accessed through